tldr-pages/tldr/pages/linux/abbr.md

 # abbr

-> Manages abbreviations for the fish shell
+> Manages abbreviations for the fish shell.
 > User-defined words are replaced with longer phrases after they are entered.
 > More information: <https://fishshell.com/docs/current/cmds/abbr.html>.